Loading...

 Jigsaw size considerations

 Many people starting their first video jigsaw will have lots of experience with traditional jigsaws.
 This experience can lead the player to choosing a puzzle with too high a piece count.
 Depending on the subject, a video jigsaw puzzle can be ten times more challenging than a traditional puzzle of the same piece count.
 Expect a 400-piece video puzzle to take at least 4 hours to complete.
 A good size to start for an adults first puzzle would be 25 to 45 pieces.
-You can always pick choose again if it seems to easy.
+You can always choose again if it seems too easy.

 Sorting pieces